Frequently Asked Questions

 The camaraderie among the residents is palpable and is one of the major strengths of our program.
 There is a friendly working relationship among residents in all programs here and a distinct solidarity among those in the Med-Peds program.
 Friendships that are generated in the hospital are fostered at resident-run House Staff Association events as well as countless other informal gatherings outside of the hospital.
-Some recent examples include happy hours, basketball, soccer, football, dinners out, bowling and participation in the Polar Bear Plunge to benefit Special Olympics during December at a local state park on the Chesapeake Bay.
+Some recent examples include happy hours, basketball, soccer, football, dinners out, and bowling.

 What is the med-peds identity at UMMC?